Patricia L. Dugger

 Phone: (859) 280-8063

 Doreen joined us in June 2003.
-She has a degree in Computer Information Systems and assists the staff with software and hardware issues, and serves as the WebEOC Administrator.
+She has a degree in Computer Information Systems and assists the staff with software and hardware issues.
+Doreen’s primary role is managing DEM’s emergency alerting systems and serve as the WebEOC Administrator.
 Before joining DEM, she worked as the senior case manager for a forensic economist.
-Doreen enjoys camping, fishing, and loves all animals.
+Doreen loves all animals, enjoys camping, and spends her free time with her furry friends and family.

 Phone: (859) 280-8055